wel1s/mapViewApp/README.md

   or

           sudo npm install -g expo-cli

-  -->after cloning the project run with:
+after cloning the project

+  --> install the react native Map package with:

+          npx expo install react-native-maps

+  --> install the Location package with:

+          npx expo install expo-location

+  --> run the app with:

           npx expo start